The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Introduction

 \section{Introduction}

-Let $\KGL$ denote the motivic spectrum representing algebraic $K$-theory, along with its $C_2$-action, and $\KQ$ the motivic spectrum representing Hermitian $K$-theory.
+Let $\KGL$ denote the motivic spectrum representing algebraic $K$-theory, along with its $C_2$-action, and $\KQ$ the motivic spectrum representing Hermitian $K$-theory (both always taken over a fixed based scheme $S$).
 There is a map $f \colon \KQ \to \KGL$ which is the motivic analog of the map $f' \colon \KO \to \KU$ from real $K$-theory to topological $K$-theory in stable homotopy.
 The purpose of this paper is to investigate the ways in which $f$ behaves like $f'$.
 For example, there is an equivalence $\KO \simeq \KU^{hC_2}$, and the homotopy limit problem in motivic homotopy theory asks if there is an equivalence $\KQ \simeq \KGL^{hC_2}$.
 For a field $F$, let $\vcd_2(F)$ denote the mod-2 cohomological dimension of the absolute Galois group of $F(\sqrt{-1})$.
-Recently R{\"o}ndigs--Spitzweck--{\O}stv\ae{}r \cite{rso_homlim} have shown that if $F$ is a field of $\Char(F) \ne 2$, and $\vcd_2(F)<\infty$, then the homotopy limit problem holds after $\eta$-completion, that is, there is an equivalence $\KQ^\wedge_{\eta} \simeq \KGL^{hC_2}$.
+R{\"o}ndigs--Spitzweck--{\O}stv\ae{}r \cite{rso_homlim} have shown that if $F$ is a field of $\Char(F) \ne 2$, and $\vcd_2(F)<\infty$, then the homotopy limit problem holds after $\eta$-completion over $S = \Spec(F)$, that is, there is an equivalence $\KQ^\wedge_{\eta} \simeq \KGL^{hC_2}$.

 The map $f'$ is a faithful Galois extension \cite{rognes_galois}, and so there is a good theory of descent; there is an equivalence of $\infty$-categories $\Mod(\KO) \simeq \Mod(\KU)^{hC_2}$ \cite[Thm.~3.3.1]{mathew_stojanoska}.
-Depending on the choice of base scheme, the map $f$ may be a motivic Galois extension, but even then it is only faithful when restricted to the full subcategory $\Mod(\KQ)^\wedge_{\eta}$ of $\eta$-complete $\KQ$-modules, see \Cref{defn:etacmpl}.
+Depending on the choice of base scheme, the map $f$ may be a motivic Galois extension in the sense of \cite{mot_galois}, but even then it is only faithful when restricted to the full subcategory $\Mod(\KQ)^\wedge_{\eta}$ of $\eta$-complete $\KQ$-modules, see \Cref{defn:etacmpl}.
 Because of this, one cannot expect an equivalence of module categories as above.
 Instead, we prove the following.